GreatGodApollo/qgr/README.md

 <p align="center"><i>Made with :heart: by <a href="https://github.com/GreatGodApollo">@GreatGodApollo</a></i></p>

 Quick Git Repo (qgr) is a command line utility to aid in the creation of a git repository.
-Currently the utility only creates the `LICENSE` and `README.md` file, and does not initialize a proper git repository, this functionality could be expanded upon.
+Currently the utility puts the [MIT License](https://choosealicense.com/licenses/mit/) in `LICENSE`, a fancy readme in `README.md`, and with the flag `-i`, can initialize a git repository in your current directory.

 ## Installation